 The Best Curved Sofas

 Don't let this organic modern sofa's looks fool you.
-On top of a stacked base made from solid wood, it's made from durable performance upholstery for all-day lounging.
+Its delightfully airy frame is wrapped in durable performance upholstery for all-day lounging.

 Made for minimalists, this Scandinavian-inspired sofa has recessed arms and a soft silhouette with extra soft cushioning.